yatima1460/Linux-Usability-Problems/README.md

   - EGL-Wayland:
     - GNOME:
       - Rarely crashes with NVIDIA forcing a logout and returning to GDM3
-      - GTK windows that are set to be centered on screen aren't actually centered
+      - GNOME doesn't honor `GTK_WIN_POS_CENTER`, GTK windows that are set to be centered on screen aren't actually centered

 # Debian 10
   - Nouveau: